soniaturcotte/soniaturcotte.com/digital-garden/book-roundup-oct-dec-2024.md

 Incredibly hard work but rewarding and generative.
 It was a reading group book and we discussed it over 2 sessions for several hours each.
 Not for the weak of will.

-### We are all completely besides ourselves
+### We Are All Completely Beside Ourselves by Karen Joy Fowler

-Excellent narrative voice, first person work doesn’t always work but this does!
+Excellent narrative voice, first-person narration doesn’t always work for me, but this does!
 Reads lightly but is an incredible story.
 And the themes!
 The plot twist a quarter of the way through had me shook!
 And I cried at the end.

 ### Authority by Jeff VanderMeer (Southern Reach #2)

 After finishing Annihilation, I remember feeling an overwhelming urgency to read the next part.
-That was 2 years ago and I since forgot how it ended, so it took me most of the book to re-figure it out.
-Story and narrative have almost movie like quality and the descriptions of place and nature are both visceral and stunning.
+That was 2 years ago and I had since forgotten how it ended, so it took me most of the book to re-figure it out.
+Story and narrative have almost movie-like quality and the descriptions of place and nature are both visceral and stunning.

 ### Parable of the Talents (Earthseed #2) by Octavia E. Butler